stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

     You can also make an **[appointment][url_calendar]** with Sherlock's support team if you'd like.
+    In order to join our Zoom sessions, you need to have a full service SUNet account.
+If you have an @stanford.edu email address you have a full service SUNet account.
+    Make sure to authenticate at [url_zoom]  If you do not have a full service account, please contact us at [url_contact]

 !!! tip "What to expect from office hours"